 Our events cover all aspects of digital photography and imaging, from camera craft, through artistic enhancement in the computer, to printing techniques and colour management.

-We invite some of the top names in the digital world to talk about their work, demonstrate their techniques or share their skills.
-We also hold open skill-sharing sessions.
+We invite some of the top names in the photographic world to talk about their work, demonstrate their techniques or share their skills.

 In addition to the this we run joint field trips with the East Anglian Region throughout the year, creating opportunities for us to get out and about with our cameras in the company of other photographers.